DCotterill/halixia-hugo/content/ma/charitable-trustee-2118.md

 layout: static
 ---

-Find out how to become a trustee on a local charity board
+Find out how to become a trustee on a local charity board.

 Becoming a trustee on the board of a charity that means something to you is a great way support these causes, participate in decision-making and drive positive change.